Hu06/comp5331_metricprompt/README.md

 - `model.py` contains the model definition, as well as the implementation of the optimization and inference processes.
 - `dataloader.py` contains the code for data processing.

-Please customize this information based on your own README file.